• Home

 seared chuck eye steaks ready to place in the oven

-Bake 6-8 minutes depending on steak thickness and desired degree of doneness.
-I’ve been eating steak since Kindergarten and personally think it’s a crime to eat any steak cooked more than medium-rare, but especially with a chuck roast steak.
+Bake 6-8 minutes depending on steak thickness and desired level of doneness.
+I’ve been eating juicy steak since Kindergarten and personally think it’s a crime to eat any steak cooked more than medium-rare, but especially with a chuckeye steak.
 The best way to cook a chuck eye steak is cooking it a little less done than you normally prefer due to the cut.
 Trust me on this!
+Overcooked chuck eye no longer tastes like a prime cut.

 Steak Temperature Guide

-If you want to be precise and use a meat thermometer, here is the temperature guide for steak doneness.
-Once you’ve make chuck steaks a few times though, you’ll probably be able to tell when they are just right from the “springiness” alone without cutting into your chuck steaks or using a thermometer.
+If you want to be precise and use a meat thermometer, here is the internal temperature guide for steak doneness.
+Once you’ve make chuck steaks a few times though, you’ll probably be able to tell when they are just right from the “springiness” alone without cutting into your chuck steaks or checking the final temperature with a thermometer.

 • Rare – 130 to 135°